fastest-sp1/sp1/README.md

 1487 | | }
      | |_^
 ```
-please copy sp1/examples/fibonacci/bindings.rs to your target directory, such as sp1/target/release/build/sp1-recursion-gnark-ffi-e09b39f64bd06e95/out/.
+Please copy sp1/examples/fibonacci/bindings.rs to your target directory, such as sp1/target/release/build/sp1-recursion-gnark-ffi-e09b39f64bd06e95/out/.
-then, rebuild it.
+Then, rebuild it.

-3. run the build_groth16_bn254
+3. Run the build_groth16_bn254
 > [!NOTE]
 > The machine need free memory 30G.